Trump judges and nominees who have fought environmental protections

 J. Campbell Barker (Eastern District of Texas) sought to enjoin the Clean Power Plan, Environmental Protection Agency (EPA)-issued policies that limited the dumping of unlimited amounts of carbon into the atmosphere and that sought to curb global warming.

-Andrew Brasher (Middle District of Alabama, Nominated to Eleventh Circuit) gave two speeches criticizing the Clean Water Rule and served as the lead attorney for Alabama in attempting to block the rule.
+Andrew Brasher (Middle District of Alabama; Eleventh Circuit) gave two speeches criticizing the Clean Water Rule and served as the lead attorney for Alabama in attempting to block the rule.
 Brasher has also attacked protections for endangered species.

 Joel Carson III (Tenth Circuit) has written that the Takings Clause of the Fifth Amendment is implicated when endangered animals are reintroduced into the wild and prey on privately owned livestock.
 In addition to Carson’s expansive arguments as to what constitutes a regulatory taking, he advocated against environmental regulations on behalf of corporate oil and gas interests.